thuanpham582002/nixcats-nvim/misc_nix/ruby_provider/README.md

 If you don't provide it, it will grab it from there.

-This is not an overlay, it's just in here to keep it out of the way.

-Path to this file is provided to gem_path setting in packageDefinitions.

 To update it when required, cd here and then run:

 nix run --no-write-lock-file github:BirdeeHub/neovim_ruby_updater